MIGG-NTU/academic/content/authors/xiachunlu/_index.md

 ---
 # Display name
-title: Xiaoyan Li
+title: Xiachun LU

 # Username (this should match the folder name)
 authors:
-- xiaoyanli
+- xiachunlu

 # Is this the primary user of the site?
 superuser: false